symfony/symfony-docs/forms.rst

     $form->get('agreeTerms')->getData();
     $form->get('agreeTerms')->setData(true);

-Additionally, if there are any fields on the form that aren't included in the submitted data, those fields will be explicitly set to ``null``.
+Additionally, if there are any fields on the form that are not included in the submitted data, those fields will be explicitly set to ``null``.

 Learn more